 What legislation does SDC originate from?

 SDC is used to determine employment status in a collection of legislation that has become known as the ‘agency legislation’.
-According to Vessey, the source legislation is:
+The source legislation is:

 There is an established body of HMRC guidance for the agency regulations in its Employment Status Manual (ESM), alongside specific provisions for limited company contractors, or personal service companies to use the taxman’s label.
 This includes examples of different types of agency worker, including IT contractors.